For a company

 Ireland Yes, in most cases for private companies and for certain trust arrangements, under regulations implementing the EU Anti-Money Laundering Directives.
 Typically, this will apply in respect of an Irish subsidiary company if there is an individual with a majority of the ownership or voting rights of the overseas parent company.

-Italy Pursuant to Legislative Decree no. 231/2007 (Italian Anti-Money Laundering Decree) it is required to disclose the beneficial ownership each time a company carries out specific activities before certain third parties (eg Notary Public, banks, Poste Italiane S.p.A., insurance companies, etc).
+Italy Pursuant to Legislative Decree No. 231/2007 (Italian Anti-Money Laundering Decree) it is required to disclose the beneficial ownership each time a company carries out specific activities before certain third parties (e.g., Notary Public, banks, Poste Italiane S.p.A., insurance companies, etc).

 The process of incorporation of a NewCo, requires the disclosure of the beneficial ownership to the Notary Public.

 Netherlands Yes, natural persons who directly or indirectly hold more than 25% of the shares or bearer shares, voting rights or ownership interest or someone who has the direct or indirect ultimate control over the legal entity are considered to be ultimate beneficial owners (“UBO's”) and have to be registered at the Dutch Chamber of Commerce.
-Certain information in this register will be publicly available.

 Poland There is a Central Register of Beneficial Owners operating in Poland.
 All forms of Polish commercial companies, including a limited liability company, a simple joint stock company and a joint stock company are required to disclose their beneficial owners in this Register.